debops/debops/docs/philosophy.rst

 community - my experience as a sysadmin, the knowledge how to manage a Debian host, or a cluster of hosts together.

-In the past that was primarly done through `books <https://debian-handbook.info/>`_, blog posts, HOWTOs, manual pages.
+In the past that was primarily done through `books <https://debian-handbook.info/>`_, blog posts, HOWTOs, manual pages.
 But this method is brittle, and requires a person that can process the information, adapt it to their needs as well as changes to the current operating system and software stack, and perform the